The Value System of God is significant to me

 In fact, there were parts of Christian theology that remained almost mystical to me.
 This conflicted with my understanding of God as a rational being.
 Because of this also, I could not tell if I was successfully growing as a Christian.
 I was glad to be a Christian, but I found it difficult to articulate my Christianity to someone else.

-Then my pastor developed the focus of value system as a tool to explain the theory, purpose and practice of Christianity.
+Then the pastor I had developed the focus of value system as a tool to explain the theory, purpose and practice of Christianity.
 The value system of God is sacrificial love for the benefit of others. ••• God's values were most clearly expressed by Jesus at the cross.

 Quoting Darren Twa